 - Suppresses airway-protection reflexes, making it more likely to inhale water when falling in or capsizing.

-Under the state BUI law, if a law enforcement officer suspects a boat operator to be intoxicated, he or she can require a breath or blood test.
+Under the state BUI law, if a law enforcement officer suspects a boat operator to be intoxicated, that officer can require a breath or blood test.

 - The state’s legal alcohol limit is .08 and for marijuana it’s 5.00 nanograms.

 - Refusing to take a breath test is a civil infraction with a maximum fine of $2,050.

 - If found guilty of operating a boat under the influence, the penalty is a gross misdemeanor punishable by a maximum fine of $5,000 or 364 days in jail.

 - A BUI is considered a prior offense for later DUI (driving under the influence) convictions.

 What the data show

 - Alcohol use is the primary contributing factor in fatal boating accidents where the primary cause was known.